ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Methodology

 \subsection{Active Learning}

-Given the posterior estimation, one can apply different acquisition strategies to select next batch of data.
-The general active learning process is defined in \autoref{alg:active-learning}.
-In each of the $N$ training round, we perform uncertainty estimation over all unlabeled data in $\set_\text{pool}$ and select the $B$ most informative samples $\set_\text{sel}$.
-After quering their labels and moving them into the training set $\set_\text{train}$, we retrain the model with the expanded $\set_\text{train}$ and proceed to the next round.
+Rather than passively training on a randomly collected dataset, active learning tries to iteratively query the most informative batch of samples to improve model performance with fewer labels~\cite{bald, bait}.
+The general active learning process in a kernel setting is defined in \autoref{alg:active-learning}.
+In each of the $N$ training rounds, we perform uncertainty estimation over all unlabeled data in $\set_\text{pool}$ and select $\set_\text{sel}$ set with $B$ informative samples.
+After querying their labels and moving them into the training set $\set_\text{train}$, we retrain the model with the expanded $\set_\text{train}$ and proceed to the next round.

-In this work, we adopt the BAIT algorithm~\cite{bait} to actively select the most informative pushing parameter batch to execute during training.
-It unifies uncertainty and diversity of batch selection by using the full rank-k pointwise Fisher embeddings and incorporating the global Fisher information.
-In the regression problems with squared-error, BAIT is simplified and aims to reduce the total posterior variance over the training and pool set after sample selection.
-Formally, in the kernel setting, BAIT acquisition function is defined as:
+Given predictive uncertainty estimation, one can apply different data acquisition strategies.
+In this work, we adopt the \BAIT algorithm~\cite{bait} with Fisher information to actively select the most informative action batch to collect.

+Intuitively, the Fisher information encodes how sensitively the model’s predictions respond to changes in its parameters.
+Covering the Fisher space ensures that the selected batch spans the directions along which the model can still learn the most. \BAIT aims to select $B$ samples whose combined per-sample Fisher embeddings best approximate (in Frobenius norm) the global Fisher information, yielding a representative batch that jointly captures both model uncertainty and diversity.
+Specifically, it seeks to minimize the trace of the inverse Fisher information matrix of the selected batch (i.e., the model uncertainty after selecting a batch), pre-multiplied by the Fisher information of the entire unlabeled pool:

+where $I(u; \theta)$ is the Fisher information matrix associated with model parameter $\theta$ at input $u$.
+In Gaussian regression, the Fisher information matrix of a set $\set$ reduces to the outer product of the output gradients:

+Let $k[\set]$ denote the kernel $k$ conditioned on $\set$, as shown in~\cite{activeregression}, one can prove that, with \NTK kernel: